TurboWafflz/greatapack/README.md

 - Zombies fly
 - Wooden pickaxes are crafted with 2 sticks in a straight line with a block of sand on the top
 - Smelting furnaces produces bedrock (Very slowly, smelting takes 8.3 minutes per furnace)
+- Hay can be converted into wheat in a stonecutter